We've been featured in:

 Types Of Accidents And Injuries Caused By Inadequate Training

-• Lack of induction training – lack of training in a new job as to health and safety in a new workplace could lead to a new starter being injured.
-Whether they suffer injuries due to not being able to operate fire doors in an emergency, or are injured because they are not told to use a specific walkway in a warehouse, they may be able to claim compensation if it could be proven that they had not received adequate induction training.
+• Lack of induction training – Lack of training in a new job as to health and safety in a new workplace could lead to a new starter being injured.
+Whether they suffer injuries due to not being able to operate fire doors in an emergency, or are injured because they are not told to use a specific walkway in a warehouse, they may be able to claim compensation if it can be proven that they had not received adequate induction training.

-• Lack of manual handling training – many people move loads as part of their job.
-While you may not realise it, manual handling could form part of your role if you have to lift photocopier paper, take in parcels and other menial tasks.
+• Lack of manual handling training – Many people move loads as part of their job.
+While you may not realise it, manual handling could form part of your role if you have to lift photocopier paper, take in parcels and perform other menial tasks.
 If you are not given adequate manual handling training, this could lead to a raft of musculoskeletal injuries.

 Job Roles Which Have A Higher Risk Of Injury If Adequately Trained